csindle/ogn-hardware/README.md

-# Open Glider Network Receiver Station Hardware
+# Open Glider Network Receiver Station Hardware (PipePi)

 This project shows a concrete implementation of the ideas and goals on the [Open Glider Network](https://www.glidernet.org/) wiki page discussing how to build an